Want to Leave Sugar? Know the Best Alternatives for Better Health

 Supplying 40% fewer calories than regular refined sugar, birch sugar keeps blood sugar in control and does not lead to cavities.

 What’s more?
-It has the same sweetening effect of sugar!
+It has the same sweetening effect as sugar!

 Honey, a storehouse of valuable nutrients, is a natural product and one of the most popular sweeteners in the world.
-The bees that collect flower nectar, and break the same down to simple sugar to store in honeycombs, have been around since ages.
+The bees that collect flower nectar, and break the same down to simple sugar to store in honeycombs, have been around for ages.
 In fact, honey can be rated as being the oldest alternative to sugar in today’s date.
-It has been around for ages and has also been used in the form of a healing agent by natural medicine practitioners.
+It has been around for ages and has also been used as a healing agent by natural medicine practitioners.

 Honey offers anti-bacterial, anti-inflammatory, and strong antiseptic properties.
-It can be added to cereals, salads, milk, and a host of food items in lieu of refined sugar.
+It can be added to cereals, salads, milk, and a host of food items instead of refined sugar.

-Though honey does not succeed in saving you many calories in comparison to your normal intake of sugar, it scores more because of its other health benefits.
+Though honey does not succeed in saving you many calories compared to your normal intake of sugar, it scores more because of its other health benefits.
 Eating honey in moderate quantities makes it work as a helpful alternative to sugar.

-Steviol glycoside, which is extracted from Stevia Rebaundiana, a South American plant species, is fast replacing sugar in commercial and domestic use alike.
+Stevie glycoside, extracted from Stevia Rebaundiana, a South American plant species, is fast replacing sugar in commercial and domestic use alike.
 Stevia has zero calories!
 This makes stevia an excellent alternative to sugar, especially for diabetic patients.

 Stevia is very sweet.
 It is 300-400 timers sweeter than processed sugar.
 On a lighter note, it is bitterly sweet.

-Including stevia in your diet reduces the risks for cancer, heart diseases, and several age-related disorders.
+Including stevia in your diet reduces the risks of cancer, heart disease, and several age-related disorders.
 On the contrary, too much is also a bad thing, so make sure to know the limit.
 Check Oobli to learn more.

 Say ‘No’ to Sugar